netoptimizer/prototype-kernel/kernel/Documentation/bpf/bcc_tool_chain.rst

 BCC (BPF Compiler Collection)
 =============================

-BCC is a toolkit to makes eBPF programs easier to write, with front-ends in Python and lua.
-BCC requires LLVM and clang (in correct versions) available on target, because BCC programs does runtime compilation of the pseudo-C code into eBPF instructions.
+BCC is a toolkit to make eBPF programs easier to write, with front-ends in Python and Lua.
+BCC requires LLVM and clang (in correct versions) to be available on target, because BCC programs do runtime compilation of the pseudo-C code into eBPF instructions.

 BBC includes several useful tools_ and examples_, developed by